pink-arcana/godot-distance-field-outlines/README.md

 - Requirements
     - **Renderer:** Any, but optimized for Compatibility.
 Works in single- and multi-threaded web exports.
-    - **Engine version:** Godot 4.3 beta or later due to minor GDScript changes.
+    - **Engine version:** Godot 4.3 beta or later (due to minor Godot 4.3 changes).
 However, can be adapted for earlier versions of Godot 4, or even Godot 3.
     - **Source:** Works out of the box with a 3D scene.
 Could work with a 2D scene with minor changes.
     - **Timing:** After the built-in rendering for the 3D scene is complete.
     - **Code:** GDScript and CanvasItem shaders.
 The GDScript is high level and focused on managing nodes in the SceneTree.